Tags

 Imperative Tags

 Imperative tags soften the tone of the imperative sentence.
-The verb in the tag is most commonly 'will' but we can also use 'would', 'could', 'can', and 'won't'.
+The verb in the tag is most commonly 'will' but other modals like 'would', 'could', 'can', and 'won't' can also be used.

-We use 'won't' for invitations.
-We use 'can, can't, will, would' for orders.
+While 'won't' is used for invitations, 'can, can't, will, would' are used with orders.

 Close the door, will you?